tarwn/lessthandot-hugo/blogs/content/posts/2016-06-21-testing-sql-server-with-an-application.md

 This hasn't changed much from my days of using Visual Studio 2005/2008, or has it?
 I'm about to find out.

 I click on New Project.
 On the left menu, I choose Templates > Visual Basic > Web.
 In the middle I choose ASP.NET Web Application.
 At the bottom I name it and click OK.
 The Template window should open.
 Choose Web Forms.
-If you don't want to use Azure to host the app, uncheck the “Host in the cloud box”.
+If you don't want to use Azure to host the app, uncheck the "Host in the cloud box".
 Click OK.
-(If you left “Host in the cloud” checked, you'll be prompted to enter information about your Azure account.)
+(If you left "Host in the cloud" checked, you'll be prompted to enter information about your Azure account.)

 When I'm using Visual Studio for app development, I keep the Toolbox pinned on the left side and the Solution Explorer pinned on the left.

 # Step 3: Making a Web App

-What I want to do is create a new “web page” where a user can enter some information and results will be returned.
+What I want to do is create a new "web page" where a user can enter some information and results will be returned.
 At the top, I select Project > Add New Item.
 On the left menu, I choose Visual Basic > Web > Web Form.
 At the bottom, I enter a name and click Add.
 (It should open in the middle pane, but if not, find it in the Solution Explorer, right-click, and select Open.)

 I see HTML in the middle pane.
-I want to view the designer, so at the bottom of the window I choose “Split”.
+I want to view the designer, so at the bottom of the window I choose "Split".
 My VS now looks like this.

 [<img class="aligncenter size-medium wp-image-4567" src="/wp-content/uploads/2016/06/VS-view-300x188.png" alt="VS view" width="300" height="188" srcset="/wp-content/uploads/2016/06/VS-view-300x188.png 300w, /wp-content/uploads/2016/06/VS-view-1024x644.png 1024w, /wp-content/uploads/2016/06/VS-view.png 1493w" sizes="(max-width: 300px) 100vw, 300px" />][2]